 The answer is yes and no. It depends if you are eating real wasabi or imitation wasabi.
-Real wasabi, which is made traditionally from the Japanese wasabi plant, does not have gluten.
-It is safe for consumption for people with celiac disease and gluten sensitivity.
+Real wasabi, made traditionally from the Japanese wasabi plant, does not have gluten.
+It is safe for consumption by people with celiac disease and gluten sensitivity.
 You can taste the quality of wasabi in every bite.

 The downside is real wasabi's cost.
 Real wasabi is expensive, and because of this, some wasabi products are now made containing wheat flour and wheat starch.
 This is because real wasabi is hard to cultivate, as I mentioned earlier.

-The common wasabi that you see served in most restaurants in North America is usually a mix of cornstarch, horseradish, mustard flour, artificial colors, and other cheap ingredients.
+The standard wasabi that you see served in most restaurants in North America is usually a mix of cornstarch, horseradish, mustard flour, artificial colors, and other cheap ingredients.

-It is very important to check the package labeling to ensure your wasabi product is gluten free ingredients.
+It is very important to check the package labeling to ensure your wasabi product has gluten-free ingredients.
 While you are here, check out all of my articles to know which Asian ingredients are gluten free!

 Real Wasabi vs Fake Wasabi